r0hitsharma/linkedin_industries/README.md

 `linkedin_industries.csv` is manually copy/pasted from [LinkedIn's official list](http://developer.linkedin.com/documents/industry-codes) and then exported to JSON, YAML, and Ruby source.
 Yeah, it'd be better to automate the data-scraping, but I'm led to believe that the content doesn't change all that often.

+For all you Rubyists out there, a [gem is also available](http://rubygems.org/gems/linkedin_industries).

 The most recent version of this list is [available on Github](https://github.com/jeffomatic/linkedin_industries).
 If you have updates, please send a pull request my way.